p0wen/puffins/TESTING.md

 13. Loading animation should be displayed
 14. Checkout success page should be shown

-### Checkout registered user
+### Checkout registered user :white_check_mark:

 1. Open Browser
 2. Open [Puffins Page](https://thepuffins.herokuapp.com)
-3. Click Userprofile-icon and login with
+3. Click Userprofile-icon and login with puffin1@byom.de pw: testuser1
 4. Click on SHOP
 5. Click Kids - T-Shirt or Grown Ups - Sweatshirts
 6. Choose any product by clicking the image